pnp/pnpjs/~status.md

 // TODO:: update https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/guidance/use-sp-pnp-js-with-spfx-web-parts

+// TODO:: discuss:
+     const data = await graphPost<IInvitationType>(this, body(postBody));
+     IF you do a batched request it doesn't work right now with batching since the "this" ends up as the original object passed in here.
+     Need to figure out a way to resolve that....chained promises?
+    This affects SP and graph for both registeration promises and result promises - so we need a way to handle multiple of these things

 ## experiments:

 - Aggressive local browser caching through DB storage behavior.
 Key is hash of request and data is just the json.
 On by default for everyone.